wenwei-lin/GlobalAzure2022/demo-script.md

 ## Step 2: Clone the repo to your PC

-To customize the resume, we need to edit the `index.html`.

-Since we will use [Visual Studio Code](https://code.visualstudio.com/?WT.mc_id=academic-56895-chnoring) in the following steps, it's better to clone this repo locally and push the repo after making changes.
+Next, we will clone the resume repository to our local PC.

 > Note
 > You should make sure you have configured GitHub SSH connection.